kurama720/Web-Scrapper/README.md

 It parses **reddit.com** with _BeautifulSoup_ and _Selenium_.
 Searches for given amount of posts in category _Top -> This Month_.
 Pulls such info as: _post URL_, _author's username_, _author's karma_, _cake day_, _post karma_,
 _comment karma_, _post date_, _number of comments_, _number of votes_ and _post category_.
 Also assigns a _unique id_
 for each record with _uuid_.
-Saves data in MongoDB, _posts_ collection.
+Divides data on author data and post data.
+Saves it in MongoDB, _author_ and _posts_.
 Scrapping takes ~15 minutes.
 Creates API processing request methods as GET, POST, PUT, DELETE.
 Takes data from database.

 ## How to run?